The

 available to some countries.
 Please see Usefulcomponents

-be constructed without soldering using 3A terminal strip or
+can be constructed without soldering using 3A terminal strip

-"Choccy Block."
-It's best to read right through the page
+or "Choccy Block."
+It's best to read right through the

 How To Build The Radio

-electronics this will be helpful.
-If not, you can just look
+with electronics this will be helpful.
+If not, you can

-at the pictures to build the kit.
-In addition to the parts
+just look at the pictures to build the kit.
+In addition to the

-provided in the picture you will need a screwdriver for the
+parts provided in the picture you will need a screwdriver for

-terminal block, some pliers, some wire cutters and some form of
+the terminal block, some pliers, some wire cutters and some

-wire stripper.
-To make the paper tubes for the coils you will need
+form of wire stripper.
+To make the paper tubes for the coils

 Schematic Diagram - Click To